Spoilers for Good Omens: The Nice and Accurate Prophecies of Agnes Nutter, Witch (book and television series).

 Bear with me.

 Gaiman and Pratchett are both excellent authors, but for whatever reason, this book falls flat.
-To be fair, it may be because I am not the intended audience (I suspect it is supposed to be for a younger demographic than I was when I first encountered it).
+To be fair, it may be because I am not the intended audience (I suspect it is supposed to be for a demographic younger than I was when I first encountered it).
 It may also be that I am taking it too seriously: it is a comedy after all, and all comedy falls apart if examined too closely.
 Nevertheless, I remain convinced that there are issues with the book which should be warning signs, things for writers to avoid, rather than themes onto which to latch.

-Gaiman and Pratchett both have certain themes to which they return multiple times.
+Gaiman and Pratchett both have certain themes to which they often return.
 They are particularly interested in the human spirit (in a secular humanist sense, generally speaking) and its relationship with spirituality.
 To this end, in Discworld, American Gods, Sandman and so on, the worlds are constructed to make it clear that deities, for all their power, depend upon humanity for their existence, which is a way of stating that religious beliefs only have power insofar as people attribute power to them.
 Indeed, in Small Gods (a superior book), one of the characters, confronted with a deity whose existence he denies, states, ‘[I still don’t believe in you!
 Don’t think you can get around me by existing!]’.
 The strength of characters’ atheism is compared favourably to true belief by characters in these works as well.
 In a sense, Gaiman and Pratchett are implying, deliberately or otherwise, that it is integrity of belief which should be respected, not necessarily content.

 There is a danger of lapsing into self-satisfied smugness with such a statement, but interpreting their work charitably, I do not believe that is their intention.
 Good Omens is dedicated to the Anglican-Roman Catholic apologist G.K.
 Chesterton, after all, who is clearly one of Gaiman’s favourite writers, appearing as he does by visage rather than character in Sandman.